A local plan is a statutory document that sets out the council’s vision and strategies for future development.

 The preparation of future local plans is governed by a local development scheme.

-A revised local development scheme was approved by the Cabinet Member for Housing and Community Safety and Deputy Leader of the Council in December 2017.
+A revised local development scheme was approved by the Cabinet Member for Housing and Community Safety and Deputy Leader of the Council in December 2017 and by Council in March 2018.

 A number of studies and research projects have been prepared to support the development of the council’s land use planning policies.